 Term life insurance provides a death benefit for a set period of time, typically between five and 20 years.
 This is straightforward insurance and what most people start out with.
 Certain term life policies can be converted to a permanent policy at a future point, which is a useful benefit if your life changes and you need additional protection.

-Whole, universal, and variable universal fall into the category of permanent life insurance.
-These policies are meant to be protection for the long-term.
-Some policies have more guarantees than others, and some give you the opportunity to grow the cash value portion of your policy.
+Whole, universal, and variable universal life all provide protection for the long-term.
+In fact, whole life even provides permanent coverage.
+Some policies have more guarantees than others, and some give you the opportunity to grow your policy's cash value.

 It depends on where you are in your life and who depends on you financially.
 When you're starting a family, you probably want to have enough to replace your income so your spouse or partner and children have the support they need.
 Later in life, when your kids are grown and your house is paid for, you may want to reassess the amount of life insurance you have and focus on final expenses and other needs, like outstanding debt.